teampheenix/StarCraft-Casting-Tool/README.md

 ## Customization

 Some basic options for customization can be found under _Settings: Styles_, for example, alternative styles/skins for the Map Icons, Score Icon, Intro and option to specify colors.
 For additional **nearly unlimited customization** of the Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative _CSS_-files and placing them into `casting_html/src/css/{browser-source}`.
-If you do so, please share your custom skins with this project.
-If you want help implementing your own icon skin with CSS or just want to share an idea for a skin join the [Discord Server](https://discord.gg/G9hFEfh).

-## Help, Bug-Report, Suggestions & Contribution

-If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way join the Discord Server of this project via <https://discord.gg/G9hFEfh> and/or message me (_pres.sure#5247_) on [Discord](https://discordapp.com/).

-In the case of a bug report please provide the log-file (after closing StarCraft Casting Tool) that can be found in the directory `C:\Users\<User>\AppData\Local\team pheeniX\StarCraft-Casting-Tool\Log` or navigated to via the menu.